World Nomads Travel Insurance Review

 - Document your sickness.
 As annoying as it might seem, call your insurance company as soon as you get sick, they will provide you with a list of recommended practitioners in the area.
 Also keep all documents you receive as sometimes claims can go between practitioners, insurers and you so it can take a while.
-The more documents the better.
+The more documents are the better.

 - Read your insurance policy.
 You’re probably rolling your eyes but it is one of those things you seriously have to do.
 It will have the information from missing flights to losing luggage and being robbed.
 You will be pleased that you did.

 - List of common things not covered.
-From pre-existing medical conditions to extreme sports, here are a list things you are just not getting in a general insurance travel policy.
+From pre-existing medical conditions to extreme sports, here are a list of things you are just not getting in a general insurance travel policy.